USAvian/USAvian/README.md

 ## Contributions
 If you'd like to help or voice your strongly-worded opinion publicly, please visit [Issue 1](https://github.com/TrashBirdEcology/USAvian/issues/1) or [email JLB](mailto:jessicaleighburnett@gmail.com).
 Contributors must follow the [Code of Conduct](CODE_OF_CONDUCT.md).

+## Project Team
+- Jessica Burnett
+- Kevin Burgio

+### Potential collaborators
+- [Dr. Ryan](http://www.sadieryan.net/) teaches GIS courses and might be interested in using this project as a teaching module where students have deliverable objectives
+- Abby Benson (USGS) - runs GBIF
+- Sky Bristol - big picture big thinker
+-